yashwin2347485/tecdia-project/README.md

 ## ⚙️ Core Concept

-In a normal video, consecutive frames are visually similar because they capture small changes in motion.
+In a normal video, consecutive frames are visually similar because they capture small motion changes.
 When frames are shuffled, that continuity breaks.
 This algorithm computes **frame-to-frame similarity** and arranges frames so that the overall visual change is minimal — recreating the correct playback order.